 It is not known for sure how the Burakumin came to be, but historians say there are three different versions to explain their emergence:

-A first says that they are descendants of the aborigines, primitive peoples of Japan, who were dominated by the peoples who arrived in the country later.
-THE Monday says they are Filipino and Korean immigrants.
+A first says that they are descendants of the aborigines, primitive peoples of Japan, who were dominated by the peoples who later arrived in the country.
+The second says that they are Filipino and Korean immigrants.

-E a third version says that the burakumin are people who, a long time ago, were in charge of killing, cleaning and preparing animals for consumption.
-After some time, they were also put in charge of preparing the dead for the funeral.
+And the third version says that burakumin are people who, long ago, were tasked with killing, cleaning, and preparing animals for consumption.
+After some time, they were also assigned to prepare the dead for the funeral.

-In the middle of the 18th century, the reformer of the Shintoism, Atsutane Hirata, wrote that the Burakumin were impure and inferior, and must remain separate from society and barred from entering times of other castes.
+In the mid-18th century, the reformer of Shintoism, Atsutane Hirata, wrote that the Burakumin were impure and inferior, and should remain separated from society and be prevented from entering the temples of other castes.

-It was not until 1871 that the Burakumin were able to live outside the ghettos, but social discrimination remained.
-To this day, most workers in dirty services such as garbage dumps and factories of meat products are burakumin.
+Only in 1871 could the burakumin live outside the ghettos, but social discrimination persisted.
+Even today, a large part of the workers in dirty jobs such as landfills and meat product factories are burakumin.

 The Descendants of the Burakumin